 to do just that—it was time he impressed these girls with his hunting skills,

 “Ha!” the boy laughed.
 “I see

 They looked to where Jarn was pointing.

-A short distance away, upon the crest of a red sand-dune,
+A short distance away, upon the crest of

-more bird than reptile like, with a short heavy bill, and a head-casque,
+head was more bird than reptile like, with a short heavy bill, and a head-casque,

 somewhat like that of the Australian flightless cassowary.

 down the side of the dune toward the small herd of bipedal rodent-things,

 uttering a raucous squawk, it’s the spindly claws of its forearms spread

 wide.
 The zerniks scattered at the dinosaur’s approach emitting a